ibm-cloud-docs/cloud-object-storage/help/faq.md

 Bucket names are required to be DNS addressable, and not case-sensitive.

-**What is the maximum number of characters that can be used in an Object name?**
+**What is the maximum number of characters that can be used in a key, or Object name?**

-1024
+Keys have a 1024-character limit.

 **How can I find out the total size of my bucket by using the API?**